izho357/Valentines/README.md

-This is a simple and effective way to ask someone to be your valentines! :)
+This is a simple and effective way to ask someone to be your Valentine! :)